|

 some percentage of them may actually just believe in a Judeo-Christian philosophy reflective

-of The Golden Rule & the desire to, thereby, voluntarily live in
+of The Golden Rule & the desire, thereby, to voluntarily live in

 right relationships